Jackohass/jacko_volume_rendering/README.md

 A volume rendering application with different techniques, trying to be as similar as possible to the results from each paper.
 Any contribution is welcome!

+This specific branch implements Early Depth Testing, both a single pass and a multi-pass version.
+Inspired by the paper "Acceleration techniques for GPU-based volume rendering" From "Computer Graphics and Visualization Group" at Technical University Munich 2003.

 ### Project settings

 ---